gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 Try to log into your Apple Account at www.icloud.com from a browser.
 Use your username and the App Specific Password.
 It will fail.

-#### Hardware Security Keys like Yubikey

-Hardware security keys can not be used with iCloud3 to authenticate access to your Apple Account.

-If are using a Yubikey or other hardware key for your Apple Account and get an authentication request or if you request a new verification code, you will get the window requesting Apple account access approval as you normally do.
-You can approve the access but there is no method of linking that approval to iCloud3.

 #### Tracking an Apple Watch

 The Watch is tracked like any other iPhone or iPad.
 It is added on the *iCloud3 Devices* screen and configured on the *Update Devices* screen.

-Although the Mobile App Complication can be installed on the Apple Watch, there are a number of limitations regarding tracking :
+Although the Mobile App Complication can be installed on the Apple Watch, there are a number of limitations regarding tracking:

 - It does not provide location information.
 - It will not receive notifications sent from iCloud3.